 The Z 7 can automatically connect whenever your compatible smart device is in range.
 Send original resolution JPEGs or have the camera automatically transfer 2MB versions of your photos as you shoot them.

-With SnapBridge version 2.5, you can also use your compatible smartphone as a remote monitor and controller.
+With SnapBridge version 2.5 or greater, you can also use your compatible smartphone as a remote monitor and controller.
 Touch focus, adjust settings like exposure mode, white balance and more, then fire the shutter.

 New USB Battery Charging

 For the first time in a full-frame Nikon camera, you can charge the Z 7’s new EN-EL15b battery in the camera through a standard USB-C connection—from your computer, a wall outlet or other charging device.9 Already have EN-EL15a/EN-EL15 batteries?10 They work with the Z 7, too.

 Connect to a Mac or PC over Wi-Fi and wirelessly transfer RAW, JPEG and movie files.
 Two modes available: Camera Access Point mode, for connecting directly to a PC, and Station (STA) mode, for connecting over a router.11

 A feast for the eyes.

 Brilliant.
 Bright.
 Stunning.The beautiful high-resolution touchscreen is as sharp and clear as a smartphone.
 3.2-inches.
 2.1-million dots.
 Crystal clear and vibrant.
 Tilt for shooting at high and low angles.
 Touchscreen control.
 This display is a smooth operator.

 Like using a smartphone.Nikon takes touchscreen control to the next level.
 Touch to focus.
 Pinch to zoom.
 Touch to fire the shutter.
 Swipe through photos and videos.
 Navigate settings as easily as navigating a smartphone.
 Pinch to magnify the image on-screen to check for critical sharpness.
 We’re living in a touchscreen world, and this is a touchscreen camera.